 As we mentioned in Solution 5, reinstalling macOS can be a helpful method to fix your Zsh command not found error.
 But additionally, restoring deleted files on Mac after reinstalling or updating is also vital.

 It would be beneficial if you were attentive to protecting your data because incorrectly updated processes or wrongly commanding could result in losing your files and data.
-Here's an excellent tool for data recovery on your Mac: EaseUS Data Recovery Wizard for Mac.
+Here's an excellent tool for data recovery, especially Mac Trash recovery on your Mac: EaseUS Data Recovery Wizard for Mac.

 Check the steps and learn how to use the software to recover deleted files on your Mac.

 Launch EaseUS Data Recovery Wizard for Mac and choose the disk where you lost data.
 Then, click "Search for lost files" to start scanning.